 Chico Lourant チコ・ローラント (above, left), star of the 1964 Japanese film, Black Sun 黒い太陽, is largely unknown.
 At the time of writing this post, there was little trace of him on the internet.
 The abandoned church (above, center) that serves as the film’s prophetic setting is equally obscure.
 Tamio Kawachi (above, right) rounds out this oddball film.

-Update: I am saddened to hear that Chico Lourant passed away on July 20, 2015.
+Update: I am saddened to hear that Chico Lourant passed away on July 20, 2015 (see attached for his obituary).

 I. Race in Japan